BAMresearch/WEBSLAMD/README.md

 We have several end-to-end tests in Cypress.
 More information about the framework here: [Cypress Website](https://www.cypress.io/)

 ##### Prerequisite
-In order to run the app you need [Node.js](https://nodejs.org/).
+In order to run the cypress tests you need [Node.js](https://nodejs.org/).
 The most up-to-date version can be downloaded here:
 [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 Note that the prompt might ask you if you want to install additional options.
 This step can be skipped as it is not required for our purposes.